 The historical origin of the original 18 runes of Odin is shrouded in even more mystery than the meanings of the 24 "Elder" Futhark which they gradually evolved into, as runes became more of a practical writing system than a system of magickal powers taught to initiates.
 Yet this origin likely goes back deep into migration-period times and perhaps even further to nomadic proto-Aryan times, when the distinctions between Goths, Celts, Slavs, Iranian Aryans and Indo-Aryans were not so clear-cut by latitude, melanin, or hair density.
 It was a time when writing was indeed magick, when skald and shaman were one, when central and eastern Europe were still mostly Finno-Ugric, and the German and the Swede and the Armenian and the Persian and the Scythian were still barely a twinkle in their proto-Aryan forefather's eye, somewhere in the vicinity of Arkaim in southern Russia, some 13,000 years ago - the likely ancestral homeland of the historical Odin and the historical Aesir tribe, if there ever was an earthly one.

-Runic systems proliferated all over Parthia, Scythia, and eastern Europe.
+Rune-like systems proliferated all over Parthia, Scythia, and eastern Europe.
 The Dacians and Croats, stepsons of the invading Aryan tribes, then had their own golden ages of runic civilizations and their own derivative futhark-like systems.
-In Central Asia, the Scythian runes were copied and adapted centuries later by invading Göktürks and Uzbeks, and eventually influenced the vertical-stem tibetan and mongolian scripts - some of which even today resemble extravagant bind-runes, with a bit of curved Vedic-script influence mixed in for good measure.
+In Central Asia, the Scythian runes were copied and adapted centuries later by invading Göktürks and Uzbeks, and eventually influenced the vertical-stem Tibetan and Mongolian scripts - some of which even today resemble extravagant bind-runes, with a bit of curved Vedic-script influence mixed in for good measure.
 In Iran, particularly after the advent of State Zoroastrianism and its anti-occult ethos (not so much an artifact of Zarathustra as of the corrupt Turanized priesthood that succeeded him), magickal runic systems were dumped by commoner and king alike altogether, in favor of more utilitarian/materialist-oriented writing systems like Babylonian cuneiform, which was better suited to handling complex grammar, translations, and financial transactions (runic "numbers" as such did not exist) in the proximity of the already long-established multilingual merchant civilizations of the Near East.
-Shocking as it may be to the westerner, the Persian "magi" (or Magupatan/Mubadan) did not actually practice ritual magick, despite the word itself being derived from their title, although they did develop a more permitted symbolist form of astronomy that was often hard to distinguish from astrology.
+Shocking as it may be to the westerner, the Persian "magi" (or Magupatan/Mubadan) did not actually practice sorcery (what most modern westerners understand as "magick", though it is too narrow a definition), despite the word "magic" itself being derived from their title, although they did work with symbols, tree-charms, and develop a symbolist form of astronomy that was often hard to distinguish from astrology.
 This more cosmopolitan approach to script was one of the factors that enabled the nearly superhuman rise of the Persian Empire, though on the negative side it also resulted in either the loss, or the necessary repackaging and transmutation, of much Aryan occult knowledge - the remnant of which eventually though Mithraism filtered its way to Rome and was there mixed with equally watered-down Egyptian and Hellenistic traditions to form "Hermeticism" and eventually medieval alchemy - ironically a system in which Germans made the greatest strides.

 |Ancient Norse runes similar to Armanen runes, carved on a wood plank.
 Notice the use of Rit, Thorn, Laf, Fa, and Sig.|